slamora/brackets-wiki/Extension-API-Research.md

 With the Promise object already appearing in [48% of browsers](http://caniuse.com/#search=promise) (with Safari coming soon), the standard is clear and does not behave as jQuery promises do.
 With a standard in hand, it is likely that more libraries will start using promises and that alone is a good benefit for switching.
 Beyond that, error handling is better in other promises implementations.
 Troubleshooting asynchronous behavior is difficult enough without errors getting transparently swallowed.

+In addition to the non-standard error handling, jQuery also has an API that is different from the standard (different names, different chaining) and jQuery will synchronously call a handler whereas the standard ensures that all handlers are called asynchronously.

 [Bluebird](https://github.com/petkaantonov/bluebird) and [Q](https://github.com/kriskowal/q) are both well regarded promises libraries that we could choose from.
 Both libraries can wrap a jQuery promise with their own to ensure consistent behavior.
 Both can provide [additional debugging information](https://github.com/kriskowal/q#long-stack-traces) during development that show where the promise was created.
+The most important aspects for us today are:

+1. following the standard
+2. providing a clear deprecation/upgrade path

 Changing promises implementations is potentially the most difficult change, as far as backwards compatibility is concerned and there is a [research card to study the impact](https://trello.com/c/qJ0TgoVu/1361-s-research-promises-upgrade).
+An initial quick look at a few extensions made it appear promising that we can provide a nice upgrade path without breaking many, if any, extensions.

 ### Events

 A misbehaved event handler can prevent other handlers from receiving events, which has the potential to make many parts of Brackets fail in ways that are hard to trace.
 This is not a problem that typical web applications have and capturing exceptions in handlers can potentially slow down notifications because v8 does not optimize functions with try/catch.
 For Brackets, including the try/catch in most event notifications will ensure that even if one handler fails, the rest get the message.

-Additionally, we can reduce coupling by using a global event bus between subsystems and the standard EventEmitter pattern within subsystems or when dealing with specific, non-singleton objects.
+Additionally, we can reduce coupling by using a global event bus between subsystems and an EventEmitter pattern within subsystems or when dealing with specific, non-singleton objects.
 This will make testing easier and provide an easy place to hook in logging for debugging.

 Also, we can potentially reduce the chances of typos in event names by warning about unregistered event names.
 (Check for undefined events after all extensions have loaded.)

 AppInit could be replaced by a type of channel that fires once per subscriber and remembers that it has fired.

-Following the example of Postal (and easing backwards compatibility), the first argument to event handlers will be an "envelope" that provides metadata.
+Following the example of Postal (and easing backwards compatibility), the first argument to event handlers can be an "envelope" that provides metadata.

 ### Backward compatibility

 The good news is that we should be able to provide deprecation warnings and give a backwards-compatible transition to the new style.
-The only question mark around compatibility is with the promises upgrade.
+The biggest question mark around compatibility is with the promises upgrade.

 ### Strawman Examples